 Santa Monica, California

-A Los Angeles native, Martine Harley is a proud alumna of the Westside School of Ballet in Santa Monica, having received her formative training from Yvonne Mounsey and Rosemary Valaire, former ballerinas with the New York City Ballet and Royal Ballet companies, respectively.
-She also trained on full scholarship at American Ballet Theater and the San Francisco Ballet summer schools.
+A Los Angeles native, Martine Harley is a proud alumna of the Westside School of Ballet in Santa Monica.
+She received her formative training from Yvonne Mounsey and Rosemary Valaire, former ballerinas with the New York City Ballet and Royal Ballet companies, respectively.
+She also trained on full scholarship at American Ballet Theater, as well as the summer school at San Francisco Ballet.

 At age 16, Martine was the youngest member of the American team to compete at the International Ballet Competition in Moscow, Russia.
 Martine launched her professional ballet career at the age of 17 when she joined the Nevada Dance Theater, and at age 18, she joined the Houston Ballet, the fourth largest company in the United States.